nolan-h-hamilton/Consenrich/Examples.md

 ### (Optional) Extract condition-specific signals/peaks (One for each: AD, No_AD) $\rightarrow$ Merge

-This approach is generally less conservative than the previous method but may be necessary in certain experimental settings, e.g., if the condition groups are highly imbalanced in sample size and/or signal strength.
+- This approach may be useful if the number of samples in each condition is imbalanced, or if the user wishes to apply different peak calling thresholds to each condition.
+Be careful to consider potentially inflated false discovery rates if applying this approach.

+  - Particularly for smaller datasets where condition-specific peaks may arise from irrelevant technical or biological confounders in the data, rather than a reproducible population-level phenomenon.

 - Alzheimer’s Disease (AD)